zincware/IPSuite/docs/source/index.rst

 =======

 Routine workflows are easy to set up and can be easily extended for more complex tasks.
+Training any of the interfaced models only requires a few lines of code:

 .. code-block:: python